Drug information

 Location: Denmark

-Purpose: The purpose of this study was to investigate whether lefitolimod could reactivate latent HIV, improve immune responses in participants with HIV, reduce the size of the latent HIV reservoir, and delay the time to viral rebound after an analytical treatment interruption of ART.
-The study also assessed the safety of lefitolimod.2,8
+Purpose: The purpose of this study was to see whether lefitolimod could reactivate latent HIV and improve immune responses in participants.
+Researchers also looked at whether lefitolimod could reduce the size of the latent HIV reservoir and delay the time it takes for HIV to rebound after participants temporarily stopped ART (analytical treatment interruption).2,8

 Additional Published Material: